What makes science (un)popular: a sociological study of changing views of science in the UK

 Annual New Directions Conference, April 2015: British Sociology and Statistics: four challenges.

-Between April 2017 and April 2018, I organised a unique two-day conference on the history of British sociology, which was held in Edinburgh on 16th-17th April 2018.
+Between April 2017 and April 2018, I organised a two-day conference on the history of British sociology, which was held in Edinburgh on 16th-17th April 2018.
 The conference covered a variety of historical themes from the Scottish Enlightenment to the present and brought together distinguished scholars from the UK, USA and France in a range of fields, including sociology, history and statistics.

 Panayotova, P. 2020.
 Sociology and Statistics in Britain, 1833–1979.
 London: Palgrave Macmillan.